nkashyap14/Zettelkasen/Zettelkasten/Mean Shift Clustering.md

 ## Definition:

-- An [[Algorithm]] that can help us pick the number of clusters for us
+- An [[Zettelkasten/Algorithm]] that can help us pick the number of clusters for us
 - Based on finding cluster [[centroids]]
 - Algorithm automatically looks for blobs in the data that can be potential candidates for clusters
 - Using the blobs the algorithm finds a number of candidate centroids